-Located just 35 minutes from Ketchikan in Southeast Alaska this luxurious Alaskan Fishing Lodge is situated within a magical bay on Prince of Whales Island.
+Located just 35 minutes from Ketchikan in Southeast Alaska, this luxurious Alaskan Fishing Lodge is situated within a magical bay on Prince of Whales Island.
 As one of the few Orvis Endorsed Fishing Lodges in Alaska, we offer exceptional saltwater fly fishing as well as 5 star accomodations and service.
-Three times voted "Lodge of the Year",this breathtaking resort has been dubbed "The King of Alaska Fishing Lodges."
-Choose from daily freshwater outings with our Orvis endorsed guides and explore the 23 lakes, rivers and streams nearby.
-If you decide on a day of saltwater fishing, our coast Guard certified captains will escort you on our 28-foot Alaska fishing boats to targeting halibut, king salmon, silver salmon and several other species.
-In addition to fishing we also offer a variety of other activities including bear watching, glacier flights and sight seeing tours - Perfect for the family!
+Three times voted "Lodge of the Year", this breathtaking resort has been dubbed "The King of Alaska Fishing Lodges."
+Choose from a variety of daily freshwater outings with our Orvis endorsed guides and explore the 23 lakes, rivers and streams nearby.
+If you decide on a day of saltwater fishing, our coast Guard certified captains will escort you on our 28-foot Alaska fishing boats, targeting halibut, king salmon, silver salmon and several other species.
+In addition to fishing, we offer a variety of other activities including bear watching, glacier flights and sight seeing tours - Perfect for the family!
 Trophy class fishing, exotic wildlife, and spectacular scenery make Southeast Alaska's 5-star adventure the trip of a lifetime!

 The lodge features spacious bedrooms with carpeting and private baths.

 You will find all the amenities you'd expect in a fine hotel - electricity, heat, hot water and daily maid service.